wp-plugins/rublon/readme.txt

 == Description ==

-= Account Security for WordPress =
+= The Best Two-Factor Authentication for WordPress =
-- Instantly increase security for all users
+- Instantly increase security for you (Personal Edition) and all users (Business Edition)*
 - 1-click download; 1-click activation
 - No configuration or training needed

-> #### The Most Advanced and Intuitive Account Security Solution
+> #### The Most Advanced and Intuitive Two-Factor Authentication
 > 10 Reasons Rublon Rocks: [http://wordpress.rublon.com/](http://wordpress.rublon.com/)
 >
 > #### Recommended by Security Experts and Industry Professionals